SakshamJain30/One-Click-Pick/README.md

 # One-Click-Pick
-An Online Shopping Website built with HTML CSS & JAVASCRIPT
+An Online Shopping Website built with HTML, CSS & JAVASCRIPT